cuicaihao/cuicaihao/README.md

 - 😎 Keep building on my project on Quantitative Trading and Stock Ranking Software.
 - ⚡ Fun Fact: I originally planned to be an artist/painter, but accidentally got on the ship of Science and Technology~
 - 🤔 2026 Goals:
-  - [ ] Keep being role model and targeting the top 10% in Teams.
+  - [x] Publish 6 long blogs in 2025 on AI application in industry.
+  - [x] Keep writing my blogs of technology or algorithm applications on my website.
-  - [ ] Keep supporting academic communities by offering feedbacks as reviewer and associate editor, please send review invitation to **caihao.cui[at]ieee.org**.
+  - [x] Keep supporting academic communities by offering feedbacks as reviewer and associate editor, please send review invitation to **caihao.cui[at]ieee.org**.
-  - [ ] Keep writing my blogs of technology or algorithm applications on my website.
-  - [ ] Publish 6 long blogs in 2025 on AI application in industry.
-  - [ ] Contribute more to the Deep Learning Open Source projects ([TensorFlow](https://github.com/tensorflow), [PyTorch](https://github.com/pytorch) and [PaddleX](https://github.com/PaddlePaddle)).
+  - [x] Keep being role model and targeting the top 10% in Teams.

 📕 **Latest 10 Posts on My Blog**
 <!-- BLOG:START -->